Embroidery Machine Mastery: Unlock Its Full Potential

 Thicker threads require larger needles, whereas gentle threads need smaller needles.

-The needle eye should be larger for thread, but not so that it leaves holes in the material.
+The needle eye should be larger for the thread, but not so much that it leaves gaps in the material.

-There are numerous types of embroidery threads, each with its use:
+There are many types of embroidery threads, each with its own use:

 In applique embroidery, textured designs are created on materials by layering shapes and outlines onto materials.
 It’s a typical method for decorating accessories and household decor.